dennmart/wanikani-to-anki/README.md

 That should be all!
 If you go to http://localhost:9292 after that, the site should be working.
 Currently there's no database required, but that might change in the future as I expand the site's functionality.

+## Vagrant

+If you have [Vagrant]() installed, I included a simple Vagrantfile that will set up an environment and automatically run the WaniKani to Anki Exporter site in an Ubuntu 14.04 virtual machine on your local machine.
+By simply running `vagrant up`, you should be able to go to http://localhost:9292 and see the site.

 ## Why did I build this?